 - 1. The auditor's report expresses an unmodified opinion on the financial statements of Elk Rapids Schools (the "School District"). - 2.
-There was one material weakness in internal control over financial reporting as a result of the audit of the financial statements.
+There are three material weaknesses in internal control over financial reporting as a result of the audit of the financial statements.
 See Section 2 Findings in Accordance with Government Auditing Standards. - 3.
-No instances of noncompliance material to the financial statements of the School District were disclosed during the audit. - 4.
-The auditor's report does not disclose any significant deficiencies in internal control over major federal award programs. - 5.
-The auditor's report on compliance for major federal award programs for the School District expresses an unmodified opinion on all major federal award programs. - 6.
-Audit findings that are required to be reported in accordance with 2 CFR 200.516(a) are reported in this schedule. - 7.
-The School District's major program was the Child Nutrition Cluster (Assistance Listing #10.553, #10.555 and #10.559). - 8.
+There was one instance of noncompliance material to the financial statements and one instance of noncompliance immaterial to the financial statements, which are required to be reported in accordance with Government Auditing Standards, that was disclosed during the audit.
+See Section 2 Findings in Accordance with Government Auditing Standards. - 4.
+The auditor's report discloses a material weakness in internal control over major federal award programs. - 5.
+The auditor's report on compliance for major federal award programs for the School District expresses a modified opinion on the major federal award program. - 6.
+Audit findings that are required to be reported in accordance with 2 CFR 200.516(a) are reported in this schedule. - The School District's major federal program was: ALN #84.425, Education Stabilization Fund - 8.
 The dollar threshold for distinguishing between Type A and Type B programs was \$750,000. - 9.
 The School District did not qualify as a low-risk auditee.